 Knowing my Lavender Mule wouldn’t last the meal (and that Sarah was driving us home), the Union Chicken team offered a second drink combining Fentiman’s Rose Lemonade and rum into an off-menu summery cocktail that hit the spot.

 I wasn’t complaining!

-It took a while to make our way through our meal (for Union Chicken does not skimp on portion size), but got strict instructions to leave room for dessert, for while Union Chicken is indeed a poultry establishment, they keep the menu small as a means of quality control, and their desserts are no joke.
+It took a while to make our way through our meal (for they do not skimp on portion size) but got strict instructions to leave room for dessert, for while Union Chicken is indeed a poultry establishment, they keep the menu small as a means of quality control, and their desserts are no joke.

 Sarah’s more into the sweet while I’m all about the savoury, so I got a slice of their Sugar “Crack” Pie while Sarah tried their Sticky Toffee Pudding.
 I know Sarah enjoyed hers, but when I tried the buttermilk-based cake offset by whipped sour cream and a garnish of raspberry, I knew I’d made the right choice.
 And washing it down with a Fentiman’s Wild English Elderflower was the perfect way to top off the night!

 Union Chicken Rotisserie — You Need to be There, Like YESTERDAY.